Ze-oZ/Ze-oZ/README.md

 -  Hi, I’m @Ze-oZ
 -  I’m interested in ...
-your Right for Privacy
+Privacy

 <!---
 Ze-oZ/Ze-oZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.